 You might have heard that HDR content is all about brighter highlights and darker blacks—and that's true, but it's also much more than that.
 HDR TVs can display much more detail in the shadows (think dark clothing), which allows them to show you what's happening onscreen without washing out darker parts of an image.
 They also produce brighter whites without losing detail or over-exposing bright areas so they lose detail as well.

-HDR TVs also have a wider color range than non-HDR TVs.
-This means they can display more accurate colors, which makes for a much more realistic picture.
+HDR TVs also have a wider colour range than non-HDR TVs.
+This means they can display more accurate colours, which makes for a much more realistic picture.

 The best part of all?
 Even if you don't have a 4K TV yet, HDR content will still look better on your current set.

 We hope you now have a better understanding of what HDR is, how it works and why it’s so important to the future of TV.
 It’s not just about looking good; it’s about bringing your favourite movies and shows to life in ways you never thought possible.